Skip to content

 The Ancestral people migrated south over 700 years ago and left the area for unknown reasons.
 Theories ranged from resource depletion, droughts or moving to new opportunities for their moving away from the cliff dwellings.
 Their descendants are the Hopi in Arizona and the Rio Grande Pueblas in New Mexico.

-Down the hill from the museum was Spruce Tree House which is considered the park’s best preserved cliff dwelling.
-This is open everyday from spring through fall for self-guided tours.
+We found Spruce Tree House Down the hill from the museum, considered the park’s best preserved cliff dwelling.
+This is open everyday from Spring through Fall for self-guided tours.
 The park’s cliff dwellings were all built and inhabited between 1200 and 1300 AD.

 Spruce Tree House Mesa Verde